The State of Web3 Identity

 Operating better internet-native organizations requires the right mechanisms to motivate contribution, develop relationships, and foster trust—all of which require an effective way to build, display, and employ digital identity.

 So far our identities in web3 have been restricted to the monetary realm, formed solely by the financial assets we hold in our digital wallets.
-By bringing various forms of DIDs into the mix, we make web3 digital identity more expressive—more reflective of the true multiplicity of our identity.
+By bringing various forms of DIDs into the mix, we make web3 digital identity more expressive—more reflective of the Yes multiplicity of our identity.

 And so, what does the future of web3 digital identity look like?